 Crossed over branches can rub and are another place disease can get in.
 It also makes it hard for fruit to grow and harder for you to harvest.
-Keeping it neat and tidy helps the tree and you to eat more apples.
+Keeping it neat and tidy helps the tree.

 Sharp tools and taking your time are great ways to reduce the damage you do to the otherwise healthy branches of your tree.
 It’s great if you can make clean cuts and try not to hack into other parts of the tree.